 Happo is the biggest and the most popular of all the ski resorts in Hakuba.
 It has all types of terrain from beginners to advanced and the backcountry runs are second to none in Japan.
 It has a whopping 23 lifts with a vertical difference of over 1,000 mtrs from top to bottom.

 Iwatake is another resort very popular with boarders because of the great park and halfpipe facilities.
 There are many intermediate slopes, but not many steeps or beginner slopes.
 It does have some powder runs that are left ungroomed and are great for learning powder on.

 Cortina is known as the powder capital of Hakuba, both for the huge amounts of snow it gets, and also for the steep and bottomless tree runs .
 It is a progressive resort with a “go anywhere” policy.
 There is a great beginners area at the bottom along with many intermediate runs.

 Norikura is a medium sized resort next to Cortina.
 It is still big enough to be interesting for most people and it has a great terrain park, including a very popular half pipe.
 It tends to be spread across the mountain making most of the runs fairly short.

-Kashimayari is a medium size ski resort with a good range of courses and is the first one you will see coming to Hakuba from Tokyo.
+Kashimayari is a medium size ski resort with a good range of courses and is the first one you will see coming to Hakuba.
 It is also one of the least crowded resorts as most people tend to bypass it on the way to Hakuba proper.
 You can do both this resort and Sanosaka on a single Hakuba Valley day pass.

 Jigatake Ski Resort